acolinisi/hpsc/README-scs.md

             $ cd ssw/hpps/linux
             $ git remote add gh git@github.com:ISI-apex/linux.git

+  To fetch commits from the server and push them to the (Internet) remote:

+            $ cd ssw/hpps/linux
+            $ git fetch origin
+            $ git push gh origin/somebranch:somebranch

+  Or, to push commits to the server:

+            $ cd ssw/hpps/linux
+            $ git push origin hpsc:hpsc

 * Option B: clone individual components

   Clone each component your are interested in, e.g. for HPPS Linux: